glumia/pylaprof/examples/hello-lambda/README.md

-Dummy lambda function to check that the profiler works.
+A minimal lambda function to test pylaprof.